ProkopHapala/SimpleSimulationEngine/cpp/apps/MolecularEditor/notes/GlobalOpt.md

 ### GridFF for rigid substrate

+Application for
+ - Absortion of molecules on ionic substrates (NaCl, CaCO3, MgO ... )
+ - Absorbtion of molecules in zeolites
+ - Rigid nanopartiles (nanocrystals, viruses ... )

 This will reduce NBody problem with $O(N^2)$ complexity to simple grid sampling.
 However grid based forcefiled has also several problems.
 List of pro-vs-cons:

  - Pros: